New solution format and ultra-fast compiler

 Using PBAutoBuild

 • In workspace, both the source code and Pcode are stored together in the PBL file in binary format, and a single PBL file can contain the source code and Pcode for multiple objects.
-In such case, PowerBuilder has to use some intermediate file/folder (such as PBG file or ws_objects folder) in order to support tracking and managing changes at the object level in the version control system.
+In such case, PowerBuilder has to use some intermediate file/folder (such as ws_objects folder) to export/import the source code from the PBL file in order to track and manage changes at the object level in the version control system.
 However, this may cause conflicts or corruption during PBL upload/download/merging or Pcode compilation because intermediate file/folder may get out of sync.

-• In addition, in solution, Pcode is stored in the build directory, completely separate from the source code.
+• In addition, in solution, Pcode is stored separately from the source code.
 This separation makes version control more precisely by reducing the interference of Pcode changes and focusing on only changes to the source code.

-All in all, the source code structure in solution is more compatible with modern version control systems like Git/SVN.
+The source code structure in the solution format is more compatible with modern version control systems like Git/SVN.

 Note